Nikos-Stuff/web/src/content/blog/03-UpgradingStuff/index.md

 - Explaining how the page operates and how to add new stuff (like posts) to it
 - Optimizing and updating content regularly

 And that's all for now.
-Thanks for reading and have a great day!
+Thanks for reading and have a great day.